molleraj/ti95interface/README.md

 (PWM) 9  ->  3
 </pre>

 For reference, this is the Dockbus orientation from the back of the TI-95/TI-74.
+Look on the back of the calculator for a square notch.
+Pin 1 is closest to the square notch and pin 10 is furthest from it.

 <pre>
 Left side of calculator - square notch - 1--------10 (Dockbus) - right side of calculator